1-866-646-8465

 Profit potential

+Should I buy gold now?
 Wise gold buyers have seen tremendous gains over the years, especially long-term holders of gold.
-In 2000, gold was just $263.80/oz.
+In 2000, the price of gold was just $263.80/oz.
 Then, in response to global economic uncertainty driving safe-haven demand, gold prices crossed the $2,000/oz. mark for the first time in 2020.
 That’s more than a 650% increase!
 Gold’s historical performance is also bolstered by the fact that when gold has seen a correction, it has rebounded to a higher level than its previous peak.

 Generational wealth

 Families today are faced with many options when it comes to passing down wealth to secure their children’s financial futures.
 Unfortunately, each transfer between generations leaves the chance of triggering tax consequences or other financial burdens, diminishing what’s actually left.
-Gold can maximize your financial legacy—all in a discreet and private process.
+Buying physical gold can maximize your financial legacy—all in a discreet and private process.

 Purchasing power preservation

 The buying power of our paper dollars has drastically dropped over the long term, meaning it takes more dollars to buy the same goods and services.
-But because gold is traded in U.S. dollars, a decline in the value of the dollar typically sees an increase in the price of gold.
-That’s how gold can protect—and even expand—your personal purchasing power in today’s uncertain world.
+But because gold is traded in U.S. dollars, a decline in the perceived worth of the dollar typically sees an increase in the price of gold.
+That’s why gold is considered an inflation hedge, and why gold can protect—and even expand—your personal purchasing power in today’s uncertain world.

 Subject to supply and demand